Accessing and configuring your invoices

 Choosing your SSG to start your build

-CloudCannon sites can be configured to build using Jekyll, Hugo, Eleventy, Next.js or Static.
+CloudCannon sites can be configured to build using Jekyll, Hugo, Eleventy, Next.js, Static, or Other.

-Support for Gatsby, Nuxt.js and SvelteKit is currently in private beta.
+Support for Nuxt.js is currently in private beta.
 Contact support if you would like to join the beta.

 Learn how to change the appearance and behavior of the Source Editor in CloudCannon to fit your preferences.

 Configuring Custom Routing